gorkafraga/guidesbook/2-Analysis/GUIDE_MachineLearning.md

-# Machine learning and multivariate pattern analysis
+# Machine learning decoding
-Decoding and classification in neuroimaging studies.
+Multivariate pattern analysis and classification

 ## Intro
 The MNE-toolbox for EEG/MEG is a great option to apply MVPA and machine learning classification (using Scikit-learn libs)